Page saved! You can go back to this later in your Diabetes and Me Close

 doctor talking to child

-The Omnipod 5 hybrid closed loop system has received approval to integrate with the Abbott FreeStyle Libre 2 Plus Sensor in the UK, which will give people living with diabetes additional choice and flexibility for managing their blood sugar levels.
+The Omnipod 5 hybrid closed loop system can now integrate with the Dexcom G7 continuous glucose monitor (CGM) in the UK, which will give people living with diabetes additional choice and flexibility for managing their blood sugar levels.

 What is Omnipod 5?

-Omnipod 5 is made by Insulet, who are working with the NHS to ensure access for people living with type 1 diabetes, who are eligible for the device, in line with recommendations from the National Institute for Health and Care Excellence (NICE) appraisal of hybrid closed loop.
+Omnipod 5 is made by Insulet, who are working with the NHS in England to enable access to this pump in combination with the Dexcom G7 for people living with type 1 diabetes, who are eligible for the device, in line with recommendations from the National Institute for Health and Care Excellence (NICE) appraisal of hybrid closed loop.

 How does Omnipod 5 work?